Swanson-Hysell-Group/Negaunee_Goodrich/README.md

 # Negaunee_Goodrich
-Repository for the Negaunee Iron Formation, Goodrich Quartzite, and associate ore deposit manuscript
+Repository hosting all the code and datasets used in the analyses of the Negaunee Iron Formation, Goodrich Quartzite, and associate ore deposit manuscript:

+Fuentes, A.J., Courtney-Davies, L., Flowers, R.M., Zhang, Y., Swanson-Hysell, N.L., Hematite crystallization within Paleoproterozoic iron formation during Neoproterozoic tectonic quiescence, * in preparation*